Pofay/BloodQualityControl/README.md

 A VRising mod to control the blood quality values of all creatures and mobs in the game that have a blood source.

+## Important Note:

+The mod will only change the blood quality of newly spawned mobs.
+It will not affect the mobs already spawned by the game.

+So for servers that just installed this mod, you may need to kill existing mobs so they will respawn with your applied blood quality settings the next time you see them.

 # Commands